terraform-ibm-modules/documentation/docs/dev-maintenance.md

 ## Set and audit a detect-secrets baseline :id=dev-maint-ds

-The [detect-secrets](https://github.com/ibm/detect-secrets){: external} tool runs as a pre-commit hook to ensure that no secret values are committed to GitHub.
+The [detect-secrets](https://github.com/ibm/detect-secrets) tool runs as a pre-commit hook to ensure that no secret values are committed to GitHub.
 You can run the following commands to update your local file and push changes.

 ### Set a baseline :id=dev-maint-ds-baseline